As your company grows, and the volume of information stored across every app you use escalates, "findability" plummets.

 You’ll then need to message your team to find out those things.
 Everyone in the relevant channels will see the notification, even if they can’t help you.
 A whole day might go by without finding out who owns the document, meaning you’ve lost valuable time.

-We modeled the total costs of these inefficiencies to companies, and in the average 50-person company, inefficiencies like these tens of thousands of dollars per year.
+We modelled the total costs of these inefficiencies to companies, and in the average 50-person company, inefficiencies like these tens of thousands of dollars per year.
 Adding context to your searches is a simple way to reduce those unnecessary Slack messages and improve productivity.
-To add that context, consider using a work hub.
+To add that context, consider using a Work Hub.

 1. Everything is aligned — not just search

 A true Work Hub will offer you a workplace search feature.
 But most importantly, it adds context.
 Because a Work Hub like ours connects to every tool you use and every department, you can quickly identify which projects are related to what you’re searching for.